Tooth Extractions – Royal Palm Beach, FL

 Extracted tooth next to dental forceps

 Dr. Civetti and our team want to help our patients maintain their natural teeth for a lifetime.
 However, that isn’t always possible.
 In some cases, it is necessary to perform tooth extractions.
 This restorative procedure can end dental pain and be a stepping stone on the way to renewed oral health.
-Are you ready to learn more about the gentle and compassionate tooth extractions offered in our Royal Palm Beach dental office?
+Are you ready to learn more about the gentle and compassionate tooth extractions offered in our dental office?
 Read on below.

 Why Choose Pearl Palm Beach Dental for Tooth Extractions?